-4.11 Risk assessment should also identify and evaluate the internal and external factors that could adversely affect the bank's performance, information and compliance by covering all risks faced by the bank and operate at all levels within the bank.
+4.12 Risk assessment should also identify and evaluate the internal and external factors that could adversely affect the bank's performance, information and compliance by covering all risks faced by the bank that operate at all levels within the bank.
 Assessment should take account of both historical and potential risk events.

-4.12 Historical risk events are assessed based on:
+- 4.13 Historical risk events are assessed based on:

 - (i) Total number of risk events

 - (ii) Total financial reversals

 - (iii) Net financial impact

 - (iv) Exposure: Based on expected increase in volumes

 - (v) Total number of customer claims paid out

 - (vi) IT indices: Uptime etc.

-- (vii) Office Accounts Status: such as changes in balances, debits lying beyond TAT etc.
+- (vii) Office Accounts Status.

-4.13 The factors for assessing potential risks include:
+4.14 The factors for assessing potential risks include: